zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    before encryption begins.
 Traffic will be encrypted following this message.

-   :c: The connection.
+   :param c: The connection.

-   :is_client: True if event is raised for the client side of the connection
+   :param is_client: True if event is raised for the client side of the connection
               (the side that sends the client hello).
 This is typically equivalent with the originator, but does not have to be in all circumstances.